FACTS ABOUT OMUKAMA KABALEGA (What you didn’t know about Kabalega)

 At the time of Kabaleega’s visit to Bunyoro in 1872, Rukara was Kabaleega’s generalissimo.
 He was driven out of Busongora in 1891 when Lugard reinstated Kasagama as king of Tooro.

-They also includedBuzimba (under Nduru rwa Nyakairu of Baliisa clan); Buhweju (under Ndagara rwa Rumanyweka of Bahinda clan); Bwamba (under Rukara rwa Itegiraaha of Bacwa clan); Makara [Busongora] (under Kangabire rwa Kajura of Baliisa clan); Mbooga (under Ireeta rwa Byangombe of Basaigi clan); Buleega (under Muliwandwa rwa Ogati of Babyaasi clan); and Ganyi (under Awich rwa Ochamo of Babiito clan).
+They also includedbuzimba (under Nduru rwa Nyakairu of Baliisa clan); Buhweju (under Ndagara rwa Rumanyweka of Bahinda clan); Bwamba (under Rukara rwa Itegiraaha of Bacwa clan); Makara [Busongora] (under Kangabire rwa Kajura of Baliisa clan); Mbooga (under Ireeta rwa Byangombe of Basaigi clan); Buleega (under Muliwandwa rwa Ogati of Babyaasi clan); and Ganyi (under Awich rwa Ochamo of Babiito clan).

-Others wereBukidi Lango (Kabaleega’s property under his direct rule); Kamuli Budiope (under Nyaika rwa Igabura of Babiito clan); Arulu[Madi] (under Anziri rwa Midiri of Babiito clan); Teso Kawero (Kamukokoma rwa Katenyi of Bahinda clan), and Bunya [present-day DRC] (under Rujumba rwa Salal of Baleega clan).
+Others werebukidi Lango (Kabaleega’s property under his direct rule); Kamuli Budiope (under Nyaika rwa Igabura of Babiito clan); Arulu[Madi] (under Anziri rwa Midiri of Babiito clan); Teso Kawero (Kamukokoma rwa Katenyi of Bahinda clan), and Bunya [present-day DRC] (under Rujumba rwa Salal of Baleega clan).

 NB: Kabaleega revered Bukiidi Lango as the cradle land of the Babiito dynasty.
 It is for this reason that he never appointed any chief to administer this county, hence it was under his direct rule.
 Secondly, the county reportedly had the biggest market in the kingdom, hence Kabaleega might have wished to exercise his direct control over trade matters.